Deploying Bullet Train to AWS with AppPack

 It provides a starter repo which we can build on to take it from development-ready to production-ready and scalable on AWS.
 Since the app is already built to run on Heroku, there are very few changes necessary to get it running with AppPack on AWS.

-The code for this post lives in ipmb/bullet_train-demo
+The code for this post lives in ipmb/bullet_train-demo on GitHub.

 note: parts of the screencast are sped up for brevity.